When you know it’s time for an upgrade

-So you’ve had a website for a while and you’re happy with it, but it just looks a little dated or not as sharp as you’d like.
-Or perhaps you’ve had it done recently, and you know it needs some visual tweaking but you can’t put your finger on where the work needs to be done?
-If that’s the case, then let’s dive into 5 design tricks to improve the look of any website:
+Maybe you’ve had a website for a while and these days it looks a bit dated or not as sharp as you’d like.
+Or perhaps you’ve had it done recently, and you know it needs some visual tweaking but you can’t put your finger on where the work needs to be done.
+If that’s the case, then here are 5 design tricks to improve the look of any website:

-1. Add adequate and consistent spacing to your website’s content.
+1. Add adequate & consistent spacing to your website’s content.

 Unfortunately, it’s quite common for websites to be built with a ton of information crammed into as small of an area as possible.
 Perhaps the logic is that the viewer may not notice the content at all if it’s not visible straight away, or that it will seem more professional to have a whole lot of extra information included in an area, or that the site will look too empty and under-designed.
 Whatever the good intention, the truth is, adequate spacing is SO important when breaking up information and making it easily digestible for your audience.
 In the website world, this is called ‘white space’ and it gives the user breathing room to focus on each key element one at a time.